martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.

+## Principle 2 for AIMD Friendliness

-Principle 2: CUBIC promotes per-flow fairness to Standard TCP.
-Note that Standard TCP performs well under short RTT and small bandwidth (or small BDP) networks.
+CUBIC promotes per-flow fairness to AIMD TCP.
+Note that AIMD TCP performs well under short RTT and small bandwidth (or small BDP) networks.
 There is only a scalability problem in networks with long RTTs and large bandwidth (or large BDP).
-An alternative congestion control algorithm to Standard TCP designed to be friendly to Standard TCP on a per-flow basis must operate to increase its congestion window less aggressively in small BDP networks than in large BDP networks.
+A congestion control algorithm designed to be friendly to AIMD TCP on a per-flow basis must operate to increase its congestion window less aggressively in small BDP networks than in large BDP networks.
 The aggressiveness of CUBIC mainly depends on the maximum window size before a window reduction, which is smaller